 - Robbie was out and told him about the door and talked about the added can light in the study.

 - Line trimmed around the barn, bin, and equipment.
 Rained all around but not here.

 - The day started with Lady finding a skunk and getting partially sprayed.
 She tried to get it off in the dirt and so was a big mess.
-Washer her before 6 AM.
+Bathed her before 6 AM.